luismarrer/Probless-project/README.md

 Home page:
 ![home page](images/home_page.png)

-The web count with sign up and login form:
+The web includes a sign-up and login form:
 ![login form](images/login_form.png)

 You can manage your Workspaces: